 Paula Newman Pollachek, born and raised in Akron, Ohio, received her BFA from the University of Wisconsin / Madison and her MFA from California College of the Arts in Oakland / San Francisco.
-She runs Newman Metalworks Company, a metalsmithing and design studio working primarily in precious metals.
+She runs Newman Metalworks, LLC, a metalsmithing and design studio working primarily in precious metals.

 Paula’s work is a part of the permanent collections of the Jüdisches Museum Berlin, Germany and The Magnes Collection of Jewish Art and Life, Berkeley, California.